nottohave/nottohave/README.md

-## Hi there 👋

-Welcome to **My GitHub Profile**.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" width="300"/>
 </div>

+## Hi there 👋

+Welcome to **my GitHub Profile**.
 ## About Me

 I like to make websites with good designs.
-I also like to do code review and give valuable feedbacks.
+I also like to do coding review and give / receive valuable feedbacks.
 Hobbies beside coding: pop music, a bit of gaming and cooking.

----
 ### I use:

 <div>